Tips Bulletin

 Remove Blood from Canvas Shoes with Dish Soap

-Dish soap is a quick and easy solution to get rid of stubborn bloodstains on white canvas sneakers, and it’s also safe to use on other fabric shoes.
+Dish soap is a quick and easy solution to get blood out of clothes and remove stubborn stains on white canvas sneakers, and it’s also safe to use on other fabric shoes.
 Dish soap is a wise choice for cleaning leather shoes as it revitalizes the leather without discoloring it.

 Immerse a cloth in the soap solution, squeeze out the excess moisture, and clean your canvas shoes with a damp cloth.
 To remove dirt or stains, rub with soapy water.
 Pat your shoes with a paper towel until excess moisture is absorbed, then lay them flat to dry.